POSITION TITLE: Media & Communications Assistant – Team Lead

 With great power comes great responsibility

-As a Media & Communications Design Assistant you will report directly to the Student Engagement & Media Coordinator.
+As a Media & Communications Team Lead you will report directly to the Student Engagement & Media Coordinator.
 You will have a direct hand in creating communications and marketing content that serves to build community and foster school spirit and inclusivity.
 The content you create will be for both print and web and must always meet with the overall messaging of York University.
 You will be working with and managing the identity and brand of Student Engagement and the various units within SCLD, including ensuring proper use of the “I Heart YU” logo.
 As an ambassador of the Office of Student Engagement and York University you must also maintain an upstanding and responsible identity, both in person and online.

 Desire to Learn

 Let’s face it; you won’t be a ninja expert with every single skill we are looking for.
 And that’s okay, so long as you’re ready and willing to ask questions and learn what you don’t know.

 There are four main skill sets that are integral to this position including:

 - Photography and video production

 You will have a hand in all these areas but as the Media & Communications Assistant – Team Lead you will be primarily concerned with assisting to coordinate the day-to-day aspects of our team.
 Maintaining social media channels and websites for several teams at a large and busy university requires planning, organization, and a well thought out daily workflow.
 This requires the ability to think large scale and long term while simultaneously considering the smallest details.
 Applicants will need to be adept in the use of Microsoft 365 and its range of powerful applications for team and project management including Teams, One Drive, SharePoint, Outlook, Calendar, Planner, To Do, etc. Applicants should also demonstrate previous leadership experience and superlative people skills.